-Tracking episomal HIV DNA: implications for viral persistence and eradication of HIVSharkey, MarkCurrent Opinion in HIV & AIDS: March 2013 - Volume 8 - Issue 2 - p 93–99 doi: 10.1097/COH.0b013e32835d08c2 NEW ADVANCES IN IMMUNOLOGICAL AND VIROLOGICAL MONITORING: Edited by Alan L. Landay and Tae-Wook Chun Abstract Author Information Purpose of review: In this review, methods with which investigators detect and monitor HIV persistence will be described.
+Tracking episomal HIV DNA: implications for viral persistence and eradication of HIVSharkey, MarkCurrent Opinion in HIV and AIDS: March 2013 - Volume 8 - Issue 2 - p 93–99 doi: 10.1097/COH.0b013e32835d08c2 NEW ADVANCES IN IMMUNOLOGICAL AND VIROLOGICAL MONITORING: Edited by Alan L. Landay and Tae-Wook Chun Abstract Author Information Purpose of review In this review, methods with which investigators detect and monitor HIV persistence will be described.
 In particular, we will focus on the work that provides evidence that low-level virus replication persists despite the suppressive effects of therapy and the approaches that can be employed to measure and characterize the ongoing virus replication in apparently aviremic individuals.
-Recent findings: With the effectiveness of antiretroviral therapy, there is a need for assays to probe the nature of reservoirs that are maintained despite therapy and to assess the impact of intensification on their stability.
+Recent findings With the effectiveness of antiretroviral therapy, there is a need for assays to probe the nature of reservoirs that are maintained despite therapy and to assess the impact of intensification on their stability.
 Detection and quantitation of surrogate markers for ongoing replication (two long terminal repeat circles) have recently been used to monitor the effects of therapy intensification, source of viral rebound, and characterization of viral variants that contribute to treatment failure.
-Summary: With successful antiviral therapy, increasingly more attention has turned to the ultimate goal of virus eradication.
+Summary With successful antiviral therapy, increasingly more attention has turned to the ultimate goal of virus eradication.
 In order to assess the effectiveness of new therapies and eradication strategies, an assay that can be broadly applied is needed.
 Amplification of unintegrated DNA is an approach that should be considered to study the effects of therapy intensification and protocols designed to eliminate the reservoirs that persist in HIV-infected individuals.
 University of Miami Miller School of Medicine, Miami, Florida, USA Correspondence to Mark Sharkey, PhD, University of Miami Miller School of Medicine, Two Story Lab, 1420 NW 9th Avenue, Room 112, Miami, FL 33136, USA.
 Tel: +1 305 243 2947; e-mail: MSharkey@med.miami.edu © 2013 Lippincott Williams & Wilkins, Inc.